-The earliest illuminated manuscripts surviving today come from monasteries in the Eastern Roman Empire and the Ostrogoths Kingdom around 400 and 600 dC.
+The earliest surviving illuminated manuscripts come from monasteries in the Eastern Roman Empire and the Ostrogoths Kingdom around 400 and 600 AD.
 Besides Christian text, monks used to illuminate text from the Greek and Roman era; had it not been for their work, most of the knowledge about ancient literature would have been lost, as the ruling class at the time was no longer literate.

 Art as social commentary

-“February Page” will never fail to make students (and adults) giggle: at a closer look, you’ll be quick to notice a couple warming their sexes by the stove.
+“February Page” will never fail to make students (and adults) giggle: at a closer look, you’ll be quick to notice a couple warming their bits by the stove.

 Obviously, we are left with questions.

 Why?
 How was that appropriate for a liturgic book?
-Was the Duke inserting some suggestive innuendo into his prayer book?
+Why was the Duke inserting some suggestive innuendo into his prayer book?

 Surprisingly, it has little to do with erotism and a whole lot to do with classism.

-Firstly, we need to remember that the Book of Hours was not public art, but rather a commissioned manuscript for the Duke’s personal use.
-As such, there was no need for political correctness and was thus filled with derogatory representations of the rural population as unintelligent, primitive, and crass.
-Surely, no ladies or lords would be ever caught in such abysmal conduct; what we are looking at is the biased opinion that aristocrats held of peasants.
+The Book of Hours, in which the “February Page” is found, was not public but rather a commissioned manuscript for the Duke’s personal use.
+As a result, it was not subject to the same political correctness standards as public art, and was filled with derogatory representations of the rural population as unintelligent, primitive, and crass.
+This biased opinion reflects the aristocrats’ biased opinion on peasants; surely, no ladies or lords would ever be caught in such abysmal conduct!

 Once we get past the giggles, discussing these dynamics can actually help students read beyond the depicted image, and understand how commissioners and cultural perspectives influence the final representation.
 It is also an excellent opportunity to open up a conversation about prejudice and misrepresentation of oppressed groups.